 “I have had so much fun.
 It was one of the most rejuvenating, professional learning experiences I’ve ever had.
 I can’t wait to share what I’ve learned with my students and staff.”
 (Kelly Marquez, First Grade, PVUSD)

-For the fifth consecutive year the Santa Cruz County Office of Education, in collaboration with the Santa Cruz Arts Council, produced an inspiring Summer Arts Institute (SAI) for twenty-eight elementary and middle school teachers and SPECTRA teaching artists the week of June 22-26.
+The Santa Cruz County Office of Education, in collaboration with the Santa Cruz County Arts Council, produced an inspiring Summer Arts Institute (SAI) for twenty-eight elementary and middle school teachers and SPECTRA teaching artists the week of June 22-26.
 During the last five years the SAI has provided instruction for teachers in the arts.
 Instruction includes projects and activities in visual arts, music, and performing arts designed to reinforce the California Common Core standards in a fun and rich environment.
 The instructors are both artists and educators who understand the challenges of classroom teaching.
 This year’s Institute theme was: “Visual and Performing Arts Fusion: The Power of Arts Integration.”

 The week’s activities focused on the collaborative arts process, hands-on arts content and techniques for encouraging collaborative classroom environments.
 All of the attending teachers and teaching artists participated in two different arts disciplines so that they could experience different perspectives on teaching the arts.
 In the first session the participants and SAI instructors worked together to create a mobile, which became the guiding metaphor for this year’s SAI.
 The mobile visually demonstrated the balance between the binary attitudes and behaviors essential to successful arts integration: Separation/Connection, Movement-Adjustment/Structure, and Unexpected/Predictable.
 The mobile provided a means for everyone to see and understand the relationships between different subject matter such as math or language arts and the arts.
 As Diana Ganz, an Ohlone Elementary School second grade teacher, said: By the end of the week participants were “more aware of the multiple opportunities for integrating the VAPA standards with the Common Core Standards” and ready to bring stronger and deeper levels of art and music to their classrooms.